 But they are necessary to the structure and health of your relationship.
-Without arguments, you’d be one of those weird couples holding hands at 65, those grandparents who fully make out in front of you.
-The sort of couple who go home early because "Tom isn't feeling good", who form protective forcefields around one another in festival crowds, who buy or wear rose gold Michael Kors and post anniversary statuses captioned "another year with this one!"
+Without arguments, you’d be one of those weird couples holding hands at 65—those grandparents who fully make out in front of you.
+The sort of couple who go home early because "Tom isn't feeling good," or who form protective forcefields around one another in festival crowds.
+The ones who buy or wear rose gold Michael Kors and post anniversary statuses captioned "another year with this one!"

-No: true romance is rowing until you feel so guilty you buy them a £3 coffee and provide self-deprecating oral sex for as long as required.
+No: True romance is rowing until you feel so guilty you buy them a £3 [$4] coffee and provide self-deprecating oral sex for as long as required.
 To commemorate this cornerstone of modern romance, here are all the arguments you will ever have with your partner.

 That argument where your lazy partner won't fill up the bedtime water bottle